A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense environment: Cluster galaxy population

-While a long time ago, each mass bin had its own fraction of quenched galaxies, differences between the fractions tend to be erased with time in the cluster.
-It is in agreement with observations suggesting that far away from the cluster the stellar mass is the first indication of the likeliness of being quenched for a galaxy, while in the cluster, the mass of the later gives the probability for a galaxy to be quenched \citep{2013MNRAS.428.3306W}.
-This is even more visible when restricting the galaxy sample to those entering the virial radius between 3 to 4 Gyr ago as shown in the second row of Fig. \ref{fig:evotime}.
-While fractions were quite different initially and even quite stable for a few Gyr, they start rising with two distinct trends.
-Fractions for the smallest and highest mass galaxies after a fast increase continue rising with a similar shallow slope.
-On the contrary, the fraction for intermediate mass galaxies after no rise starts increasing with a steep slope so that fractions can become similar in the cluster.
-The same behavior is observed when changing the entry time as shown in the last row of the same figure.
-The trend is much less pronounced when considering galaxies entering the outskirt.
-Notably, the most different behavior is seen for the most massive galaxies confirming that contrary to the lowest mass galaxies, massive galaxies need to get closer to the cluster core to start feeling the effect of the cluster environment on their star formation rate.
+While a long time ago, each mass bin had its own fraction of quenched galaxies; the differences between the fractions tend to be erased with time in the cluster.
+In agreement with the observations, which suggest that far away from the cluster the stellar mass is the first indication of the likeliness of being quenched for a galaxy, while in the cluster, the mass of the latter gives the probability for a galaxy to be quenched \citep{2013MNRAS.428.3306W}.
+This is even more visible when restricting the galaxy sample to those entering the virial radius between 3 and 4 Gyr ago, as shown in the second row of Fig. \ref{fig:evotime}.
+While fractions were quite different initially and even quite stable for a few gigayears, they start rising with two distinct trends.
+Fractions for the smallest and highest-mass galaxies after a fast increase continue rising with a similar shallow slope.
+On the contrary, the fraction for intermediate-mass galaxies after no rise starts increasing with a steep slope so that fractions can become similar in the cluster.
+The same behavior is observed when changing the entry time, as shown in the last row of the same figure.
+The trend is much less pronounced when considering galaxies entering the outskirts.
+Notably, the most different behavior is seen for the most massive galaxies, and confirms that contrary to the lower-mass galaxies, massive galaxies need to get closer to the cluster core to start feeling the effect of the cluster environment on their SFR.

-The fact that the quenched fraction does not rise immediately to one after galaxies entered in the virial radius comforts us that quenching is not instantaneous.
-Still the virial radius seems to be a good proxy for an entry point speeding up the quenched fraction increase in agreement with observations.
-All these findings are in agreement with observations suggesting that galaxies (lower mass aside) start really experiencing environmental effects once in the virial radius of the cluster or at least its outskirt but stay active for several Gyr, typically one orbital time, before quickly being quenched in less than 0.5~Gyr \citep[e.g.][]{1972ApJ...176....1G,2011MNRAS.413..996M,2013MNRAS.428.3306W}.
+The fact that the quenched fraction does not rise immediately to one after galaxies enter in the virial radius is a comfort to us, in that quenching is not instantaneous.
+However, the virial radius seems to be a good proxy for an entry point speeding up the quenched fraction increase in agreement with observations.
+All these findings are in agreement with observations suggesting that galaxies (lower mass aside) start experiencing environmental effects once in the virial radius of the cluster or at least in its outskirts, but stay active for several gigayears, typically one orbital time, before being quenched quickly, i.e., in less than 0.5~Gyr \citep[e.g.,][]{1972ApJ...176....1G,2011MNRAS.413..996M,2013MNRAS.428.3306W}.